google-research/met/README.md

 This repository is the official implementation of [MET](https://arxiv.org/abs/2206.08564).

 ```
-Note : This is not an officially supported Google product.
+Disclaimer : This is not an officially supported Google product.
 ```

 ![Architecture](./MET.png)